You are here: HOME> ARMS COLLECTION> MUSKETS AND BAYONETS > Blunderbuss

 Our Guarantee

-We sell historically accurate muskets as a non-firing state.
-This allows us to comply with local, state, national and international firearms regulations.
-A certified gunsmith may alter this musket to a firing state by drilling the vent hole and test firing it.
-We are not legally responsible for any alteration from its present non-firing state.
+We sell historically accurate muskets and pistols in a non-firing state for demonstration purposes.
+This allows us to comply with various local, state, national and international firearms regulations, along with shipping company policy restrictions.
+This means the product can be shipped right to your doorstep.
+A certified gunsmith may decide to alter a musket or pistol to a firing state by drilling the vent hole and test firing it.
+No need to remove the breech plug.
+We are not legally responsible for any changes from its present state.
+Please read our Conditions of Use and Legal Disclaimer.
+The customer is expected to be aware of the laws of their locality that govern products of this nature.

 visa.jpg (1236 bytes)